International-Data-Spaces-Association/InformationModel/model/README.md

 # Model

-The RDFS/OWL-ontology maintained in Github is the normative, *declarative representation* of the IDS Information Model.
+The RDFS/OWL-ontology maintained in GitHub is the normative, *declarative representation* of the IDS Information Model.
 It is framed by the *conceptual representation* laid down in the *Reference Architecture Model* ([RAM v2](https://www.internationaldataspaces.org/publications/idsa-ram/)) and mapped to *programmatic representations* supporting a native development within a programming language, e.g. Java.

 The overall purpose of this formal model is to enable a (semi)automated exchange of digital assets within a network of distributed parties while maintaining their sovereignty on those assets.
 Given such a broad functional scope intersected with respective business domains (logistics, agriculture, energy etc.) the Information Model is a subject to perpetual evolution and refinement lead by clear design principles.
 These are, among others:
 - *reuse*: body of existing work (standards, ontologies, scientific publications etc.) is evaluated and re-used.
 It either informs or is effectively used in the development of the Information Model, e.g. by extending classes and properties of vocabularies like [DCAT](https://www.w3.org/TR/vocab-dcat/).